Rejected: Reviewer Can't Access a Gated Feature (2026)

 Step 5: Resubmit with the new notes

-Most reviewer-access fixes are notes + server config only; no new build required.
+Most reviewer-access fixes are notes + server config only; no new build is required, because the binary didn’t change — only the account’s server-side entitlements and the notes did.

 Step 6: Reply in Resolution Center